 As previously stated, have the proper signage according to FL statute 588.10.

-You can find the application in the next section “Qualifications and Application Processes” or in the first section of the subscription section.
+You can find the application in the next section “Qualifications and Application Processes“.
 Application deadlines are March 1 in the year of which you are applying (FL Statute 193.461 (3.a).
 Apply in late February if you are a taxpayer or if you miss the deadline, taxpayers will have until the middle of September to submit a late application with extenuating circumstances as to why one couldn’t apply earlier (FL Statute 193.461) along with a petition.
 Extenuating circumstances means any good reason as to why you couldn’t or didn’t apply within the first two months of the year.
 Good examples include sickness/illnesses, family issues, you live in another country or maybe English is a second language.

 The reason why I am stating that a taxpayer has until the middle of September is because if the taxpayer is denied the application, a petition can still be filed for a denial of the Agricultural Classification application.
 After the middle of September, the taxpayer has no recourse for this denial.
 Theoretically, applications can be submitted to the property appraiser up until and including December 31, but good luck with that one!